KDE/digikam-test-data/README.md

 This section is for developers who wish to add files to this repo.
 All the commands listed below must be typed into a shell after changing to the directory holding this README.

+You must install Git LFS on your system.
+For Ubuntu, uses "sudo apt install git-lfs".

 ### One-time setup (on each machine)

 In the directory containing this README, type: